smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

     * Added details to information while restarting core
     * added display of system pid for threads (when running under Python 3.8 and up)
     * Added further details to status on services page while SmartHomeNG is restarting
+    * set max. version of PyJWT to 1.7.1 due to incompatibilities with new version 2.0.0

     * shngAdmin: